NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 *************

 A solar hot water system can be entered as a ``Systems/SolarThermal/SolarThermalSystem``.
-The ``SystemType`` element must be 'hot water' and the ``ConnectedTo`` element is required and must point to a ``WaterHeatingSystem``.
+The ``SystemType`` element must be 'hot water'.
-Note that the connected water heater cannot be of type space-heating boiler or attached to a desuperheater.

 Solar hot water systems can be described with either simple or detailed inputs.

-If using simple inputs, the following element is required:
+If using simple inputs, the following elements are used:

 - ``SolarFraction``: Portion of total conventional hot water heating load (delivered energy and tank standby losses).
 Can be obtained from Directory of SRCC OG-300 Solar Water Heating System Ratings or NREL's `System Advisor Model <https://sam.nrel.gov/>`_ or equivalent.
+- ``ConnectedTo``: Optional.
+If not specified, applies to all water heaters in the building.
+If specified; must point to a ``WaterHeatingSystem``.

-If using detailed inputs, the following elements are required:
+If using detailed inputs, the following elements are used:

 - ``CollectorArea``
 - ``CollectorLoopType``: 'liquid indirect' or 'liquid direct' or 'passive thermosyphon'